Alexandre da Sagrada Família: Early life

 Alexandre José da Silva was born in a house along Rua de Santa Ana, in Horta, on the island of Faial, eldest son of ensign José Ferreira da Silva (native of Santa Catarina do Monte Sinai in Lisboa), and Antónia Margarida Garrett (of Madrid).
 He was baptised by ouvidor Domingos Pereira Cardoso, on 2 June 1737, in the parochial church of Horta, in the presence of his godparents Dr. Alexandre de Moura and his wife, D. Isabel Maria.
 He was one of ten children, many of whom followed him in ecclesiastical service, including Archdeacon Manuel Inácio da Silva and canon Inácio da Silva Garrett (both clergy at the Sé Cathedral in Angra).

 He participated in classes supported by Franciscan friars at the Convent of Santo António in Horta, under the tutelage of teacher and spiritual orientor Friar Ivo da Cruz.
 He was a diligent and talented student, so much so that the brothers stopped his instruction, claiming "there was no more that they could teach".
 Alexandre's father died in Horta on 18 May 1753, when he was 16 years old.

 Destined for an ecclesiastical career, in 1758 (at 21 years of age) he received his first tonsure, and by 1759 appeared as presbytery in a process, where he testified in Horta.

 Career

 On 11 June 1761 he became a novice in the Convent of Nossa Senhora dos Anjos de Brancanes in Setúbal (later garrison and then prison of Brancanes, until its closure in 2007).
 On 13 June 1762 he began to orate in the convent, taking on the religious name Friar Alexandre da Sagrada Família (sometimes written as Alexandre da Sacra Família).

-Apparently self-sufficient, Alexandre José da Silva was an exceptional intellectual, recognized for his excellent studies in theology, canonical and civil law, geography and mathematics.
-He exhibited an extensive scholarship, that combined good gifts of oratory and a remarkable eloquence, becoming a celebrated orator.
+Apparently self-sufficient, Alexandre José da Silva was an intellectual, recognized for his studies in theology, canonical and civil law, geography and mathematics.
+He exhibited an extensive scholarship, becoming an orator.
 But he adopted the trappings of a poor Franciscan friar, seeking alms between the Alentejo and Lisbon.